HaitaoYang1978/Gene_set_HDI/README.md

      gene1      gene2
 0.90055371 0.01101687
 ```
-When the significant level is 0.05 , The p value (Min_O) of gene2 via Omnibus test based on MinP and iART-Athe gene2 is significant, which is consistent with the setup of example data.
-However, The p value (MinP) of gene2 via the maximum statistics distribution is not significant.
+In the cumulative weak signal model (CWSM), the power of the maximum statistic distribution is theoretically lower than that of iART-A. In this example data, The p-value (MinP) of gene2 is not significant, however, the p-value (iART_A) of gene2 is significant and the p-value (Min_O) of gene2 is close to the p-value (iART_A) and also significant, which is consistent with the setup of example data.